How to Find a Niche Market and Make It Your Own

 Niche Marketing Can Be Your Ticket to Success

-The trick to coming up with such a product or service is to look on the fringes for unmet needs.
-For example, one East Coast entrepreneur's business consists of creating hand-made medieval outfits.
-Large retailers and even shops specializing in costumes don’t supply these types of garments.
+Ideally, you want to be the only one selling what you’re selling.
+The trick to coming up with a unique product or service is to look for unmet needs.
+For example, one East Coast entrepreneur's business is creating hand-made medieval outfits.
+Large retailers and even shops that specialize in costumes do not supply these types of garments.

-4. Market, market, market.
+4. Market, Market, Market

 If you apply all of the four concepts above, your small business will enjoy the powerful competitive advantage that mastering a niche market provides.